 The design and permitting phase of this project will be completed by Spring 2008, and the construction phase will be completed by October 2008.
+Two additional public information meetings will take place during the engineering phase of this project before final plans and specifications are developed.

-RECOMMENDED ACTION: Approval to award a contract for design and construction engineering services for the Meadowbrook Lake Dam Modifications project to URS Corporation for a not-to-exceed design fee of \$39,885 and a construction engineering fee equal to a fixed 6.0% of the estimated construction cost (estimated to be \$17,100) for a total of \$56,985.
+RECOMMENDED ACTION: Approval to award an engineering contract for design and construction engineering services for the Meadowbrook Lake Dam Modifications project to URS Corporation for a not-to-exceed design fee of \$39,885 and a construction engineering fee equal to a fixed 6.0% of the estimated construction cost (estimated to be \$17,100) for a total of \$56,985.